Daewoo Precision Industries USAS-12: History

 The history of the USAS-12 dates from the 1980s vintage designs of Maxwell Atchisson.
 In about 1989, Gilbert Equipment Co.
 (USA) decided to bring up the selective fired weapon, broadly based on principles employed in Atchisson shotguns.
 The design of the new weapon was produced by John Trevor, Jr. Since Gilbert Equipment Co. had no manufacturing capabilities, it started to look for possible manufacturers.
 It turned out that the only maker that agreed to produce this weapon was the South Korean company Daewoo Precision Industries, a part of the Daewoo conglomerate.
 Daewoo engineers adapted the new weapon to their manufacturing techniques, and mass production commenced in the early 1990s.
 The USAS-12 sold well to military and security forces of several (unspecified) countries in Asia, and more than 30,000 USAS-12 shotguns were made by the mid-1990s.

 During the same timeframe, Gilbert Equipment Co. tried to bring a semi-automatic version of the USAS-12 to the U.S. market, but Treasury Secretary Lloyd Bentsen classified this firearm as "having no sporting purpose", so it became a "destructive device" under the U.S. National Firearms Act of 1934.
 This greatly restricted its civilian use.
 During the late 1990s, RAMO Defence Co. began to assemble USAS-12 shotguns from Korean and U.S.-made parts for sale on the domestic market, but sales of this weapon were limited to government agencies only.
-The shotgun is still being manufactured by S&T Daewoo in Korea for military and law enforcement sales only.
+The shotgun is still being manufactured by S&T Daewoo (now SNT Motiv) in Korea for military and law enforcement sales only.

 A U.S. firearms manufacturer, Ameetec Arms LLC of Scottsdale, Arizona, started the manufacture of a USAS-12 semi-automatic clone in 2007, called the WM-12; it mainly differs from the USAS-12 by the lack of fixed sights and carrying handle, replaced by a Picatinny rail.
 The manufacturer stated that the WM-12 is not a "destructive device", and would thus be readily available to civilians.
 As of January 2008, however, the WM-12 was no longer to be found on Ameetec Arms online catalogs, because it was discontinued after its pre-production run.
 Only a few WM-12s were built using USAS-12 demilitarized shotguns.